Learning to cook(G)-rated techniques for loving the ListView |

 Funnily enough, yes, you can – I’m glad you asked.

-The Generator class looks at the properties of a class and generates columns for all the public properties.
+The Generator class looks at the public properties of a class and generates columns for them.
 So, this line would generate columns in the this.olv1 ObjectListView for all the public properties of MyModelClass:

 Generator.GenerateColumns(this.olv1, typeof(MyModelClass), true);